Sv443-Network/SvCoreLib/docs.md

 <!-- #SECTION FolderDaemon -->
 > ## FolderDaemon
 > The FolderDaemon supervises a directory and optionally its subdirectories and executes a callback function if one or more of the files have changed.
-> `changed` means if a file's content has changed, a file has been removed or a file has been added.
+> *Changed* means if a file's content or metadata was modified, a file has been removed or a file has been added.
 >
 >
 > <br><br>